Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Experienment

 \subsection{Ablation Study}

-\textbf{Effects of each component in CoBel-World.} With C-WAH benchmark as example, we analyze the contributions of two key components in Cobel-World to collaboration: Symbolic Belief Representation (SBP) and Bayesian Belief Collaboration (BBC).
-As shown in Table~\ref{Tab3}, after removing the SBR module, Cobel-World exhibits a slight performance drop.
-This indicates that representing beliefs using unstructured natural language introduces more redundant information, impairing LLMs’ planning and decision-making capabilities.
-In contrast, removing the BBC module leads to a severe performance drop.
-This phenomenon demonstrates that inferring collaborators’ intents significantly enhances agents’ ability to perceive the collaborative status and thus enable more context-aware, proactive collaboration.
+\textbf{Effects of each component.} \duo{We analyze the contributions of two key components in Cobel-World to collaboration: symbolic belief representation (SBR) and Bayesian belief collaboration (BBC).} As shown in Table~\ref{Tab:ablation}, after removing the SBR module, Cobel-World exhibits a slight performance drop.
+This indicates that representing beliefs using unstructured natural language introduces redundant information, impairing LLMs’ planning capabilities.
+In contrast, emoving the BBC module leads to a severe performance drop.
+This phenomenon demonstrates that inferring collaborators’ intents fosters more proactive collaboration.

-\textbf{Cobel-World with many agents.} Table~\ref{Tab4} reports CoBel-World’s performance on the C-WAH benchmark as the number of agents scales beyond two.
-A significant performance gain is observed when scaling from two to three agents.
-However, increasing the agent number to four yields only marginal improvements in Average Steps.
-This is because the C-WAH benchmark includes a number of relatively simple tasks composed of only 2–3 subgoals and thus cannot fully leverage the capacity of four agents.
-As the “wash dishes” task illustrated in the Appendix \ref{cwah}, only two objects require collection and transport, making collaboration among more than two agents unnecessary and potentially hinder consistent planning.
+\duo{\textbf{Scaling to more agents.} To validate the scalability of CoBel-World in scenarios with larger teams, we report its performance as the number of agents increases.
+As shown in Table~\ref{Tab:mang-agents}, CoBel-World achieves significant performance gains when adding more agents, showing strong scalability.}

+\textbf{Cobel-World with heterogeneous agents.} \duo{As shown in Table~\ref{Tab:heterogeneous-exp}, a team comprising one CoBel-World agent and one CoELA agent substantially outperforms the homogeneous CoELA-CoELA setting, though it does not fully match the performance of the pure CoBel-World team.
+This demonstrates that CoBel-World’s structured belief modeling enables effective coordination with heterogeneous partners, thereby supporting flexible collaborative scenarios.}